openstack/openstack-manuals/doc/networking-guide/source/scenario_l3ha_lb.rst

 Networking service using the ML2 plug-in and Linux bridge.

-This high-availability implementation augments the :doc:`scenario_legacy_lb` architecture with Virtual Router Redundancy Protocol (VRRP) to provide quick failover of layer-3 services.

-If the layer-3 (L3) agent on a network node fails or a network node loses connectivity with a peer, the ``keepalived`` service automatically migrates routing services and active connections to another network node.
-Similar to the legacy scenario, all network traffic that requires routing relies on a network node.
-Therefore, this high-availability implementation addresses failure situations rather than bandwidth constraints that limit performance.
+This high-availability implementation augments the :doc:`scenario_legacy_lb` architecture with Virtual Router Redundancy Protocol (VRRP) using ``keepalived`` to provide quick failover of layer-3 services.
+See :ref:`scenario_l3ha_lb-packet_flow` for VRRP operation.
+Similar to the legacy scenario, all network traffic on a project network that requires routing actively traverses only one network node regardless of the quantity of network nodes providing HA for the router.
+Therefore, this high-availability implementation primarily addresses failure situations instead of bandwidth constraints that limit performance.
+However, it supports random distribution of routers on different network nodes to reduce the chances of bandwidth constraints and to improve scaling.
+Also, this implementation does not address situations where one or more layer-3 agents fail and the underlying virtual networks continue to operate normally.
 Consider deploying :doc:`scenario_dvr_ovs` to increase performance in addition to redundancy.
 As of the Kilo release, you cannot combine the DVR and L3HA mechanisms.

 .. note::
-   The migration process only retains the state of network connections for instances with a floating IP address.
+   The failover process only retains the state of network connections for instances with a floating IP address.

 The example configuration creates one flat external network and one VXLAN